AidanLeeCalamera/Pip-Boy-Inventory-JSON-Generator/README.md

 # Pip-Boy-Inventory-JSON-Generator
-A HTML page for generating items.json files for my inventory patch for the Pip-Boy 3000 MK V.
+A HTML page for generating items.json files for the [Pip-Boy inventory patch](https://github.com/AidanLeeCalamera/Pip-Boy-Inventory-Patch) for the Pip-Boy 3000 MK V.

 ## Usage
 1. Download zip and extract to a folder.